Almazys/SPF/README.md

 I) How does all this work ?
 ***************************

-With the provided .htaccess (your presentation server needs to take it into account), every request will be caught by index.php, at the DOCUMENT_ROOT of the web server.
+Apache: With the provided .htaccess, every request will be caught by index.php, at the DOCUMENT_ROOT of the web server.
 The framework will sanitize inputs (get, post, session, cookies), parse the request, and load your specific controller corresponding to the requested URL.

+Nginx: you need to modify your server block configuration, to include 'rewrite /.* /index.php last;'

 ***************************
 II) Setup